CopilotKit/canvas-with-llamaindex-composio/README.md

 1. Check the browser console for errors
 2. Ensure all frontend actions are properly registered
 3. Verify the agent is using the latest shared state (not cached values)

+### Google Sheets Integration Issues
+If Google Sheets sync is not working:
+1. Verify your Composio API key is set correctly in `agent/.env`
+2. Check if you need to authenticate with Google Sheets (the agent will provide an auth URL)
+3. Ensure the `COMPOSIO_USER_ID` is set (defaults to "default")
+4. For first-time setup, you may need to configure Google Sheets auth in your Composio dashboard

 ### Python Dependencies
 If you encounter Python import errors: